-Envision a community living in harmony with the earth and with each other through green building, renewable energy, shared governance, and permaculture principles.
+We, the Boise Ecovillage, envision a community living in harmony with the earth and with each other through green building, renewable energy, shared governance, and permaculture principles.
 Residents of the Treasure Valley collaborate to manifest a sustainable community, sustainable business incubator, and education center in an urban setting.

-We have recently become a member managed organization and are looking to add more passionate members to our team!
+We recently become a member managed organization and are looking to add more passionate members to our team!
 Please see our section on membership to learn more about what being a member is all about.
 You don’t have to be a member to participate, and we have several self-organizing Village Circles that are beginning to take form including the Garden Circle, Builder’s Circle, Outreach and Education Circle, Media and Communications Circle, Harmony Circle, and the Visioning Circle.

 If you’d like to connect with us, please see our calendar for upcoming events and gatherings!